Liqing-Li/Personal-Website/content/home/about.md

 +++

 # Biography
-Liqing Li is a Phd. student in Agricultural & Consumer Economics.
+I am is a Phd. candiate in Agricultural & Consumer Economics.
+My research interests lie in the field of environmental economics with a concentration on conservation policy, environmental justice, and non-market valuation.
+I focus on understanding the human-environment nexus using modern econometric methods for causal inference and several tools in the non-market valuation toolbox.
+In my current research, I study the effects of policies to protect and restore the environment, and I explore sources of heterogeneity in individuals' preferences for environmental amenities.